EFWob/RetroRadio/README.md

 ### Using Text to Speech
 The commands _alert_ and _announcement_ can also be used with Text-to-Speech synthesis.
 The basic idea was taken from https://github.com/horihiro/esp8266-google-tts.
 As such, Google-TTS-API is used.

 To use TTS simply add the suffix _.t_ to the command and give the text to read as argument.
-So _announce.t=Hello world!_ as an example.
+Try _announce.t=Hello world!_ as an example.

-The Google-API is somwhat undocumented.
+The Google-API is somewhat undocumented.
 So may be it is in experimental stage and might be gone in the future.
 For now it works.

 You can also chose the language of the voice by adding a language suffix.
 Again, the API is undefined, but I found the following to work (there will be more):
 - _en_ for English (that is also the default if no language suffix is given)